google/googletest/googletest/docs/FAQ.md

 ```

 Since `FooTest.AbcDeathTest` needs to run before `BarTest.Xyz`, and we don't
-interleave tests from different test cases, we need to run all tests in the
+interleave tests from different test suites, we need to run all tests in the
-`FooTest` case before running any test in the `BarTest` case.
+`FooTest` suite before running any test in the `BarTest` suite.
 This contradicts
 with the requirement to run `BarTest.DefDeathTest` before `FooTest.Uvw`.

-## But I don't like calling my entire test case FOODeathTest when it contains both death tests and non-death tests.
+## But I don't like calling my entire test suite FOODeathTest when it contains both death tests and non-death tests.
 What do I do? ##

-You don't have to, but if you like, you may split up the test case into
+You don't have to, but if you like, you may split up the test suite into
 `FooTest` and `FooDeathTest`, where the names make it clear that they are
 related: